-Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property has a private water supply which is understood to be provided via a holding tank in a neighbouring field.
-It is shared with neighbouring properties.
-There are filters in the hall cupboard.
-The kitchen has a stainless steel sink unit.
-The shower room has a modern three piece white suite.
-There is no cold water storage tank required for this system.
+Water is assumed to be from the mains supply.
+The kitchen units are fitted with a stainless steel sink.
+There is a three piece semi modern white suite in the bathroom.

 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
-The radiators have individual thermostatic controls with the main thermostat in the hallway.
-The system is operated by means of a free standing 'Worcester' central boiler in the hall cupboard.
-Hot water is heated by means of an electric immersion heater and the central heating system.
-There is a thermal store in the hall cupboard.
+The 'Vaillant ecoTEC' gas fired boiler is in a cupboard within one of the back bedrooms.
+The boiler provides domestic hot water, and it also heats radiators in the main rooms.
+The radiators are fitted with thermostatic valves and there is a room thermostat on the landing.
+Hot water is supplemented by an electric shower (not tested).
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be connected to a septic tank within the front garden.
+Drainage is assumed to be connected to the public sewer.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
-No comment is made on the existence or otherwise of a burglar alarm.
-Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
+In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.

+Any additional limits to inspection The property was unoccupied at the time of the survey, although the inspection was restricted by fitted floor coverings in all rooms.
+No access was gained into the sub-floor areas.
+The roof void was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
+The external parts of the building were viewed from ground level only, and it was not possible to inspect parts of the roof (including the central valley above the party wall).
+An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.